planetjekyll/quickrefs/FAQ.md

 **A**:

-- Use the official Jekyll talk forum (web: [talk.jekyllrb.org](https://talk.jekyllrb.com/)) to post your questions and help on troubleshooting.
+- Use the official Jekyll talk forum (web: [talk.jekyllrb.org](https://talk.jekyllrb.com/)) to post your questions and find help on troubleshooting.
 - Ask your (Jekyll) friends!